Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 > Note: `inline` modifier for value classes is supported as a legacy feature for compatibility with Kotlin 1.4 experimental inline classes and will be deprecated in the future.

 Value classes implicitly override `equals` and `hashCode` member functions of `kotlin.Any` by delegating them to their only data property.
-Unless `toString` is overriden by the value class definition, it is also implicitly overriden by delegating to the data property.
+Unless `toString` is overridden by the value class definition, it is also implicitly overridden by delegating to the data property.
 In addition to these, an value class is allowed by the implementation to be **inlined** where applicable, so that its data property is operated on instead.
 This also means that the property may be boxed back to the value class by using its primary constructor at any time if the compiler decides it is the right thing to do.